Brainstorming Techniques: When Unity Is Strength

 For example, when the first couple of ideas is shared during the meeting, the group inevitably tends to focus only on these first ideas throughout the rest of the time.

 The biggest problem with classic brainstorming is that only a small part of the group makes 60-75% of the conversation.
-This fact can often prevent other new ideas from coming to light.
+This fact can often prevent other new ideas from coming to light, especially by those who have strengths or valuable skills but are unable to express themselves.

 It is therefore important to maintain an efficient and effective brainstorming session, also using different techniques.
 In this article we will see how.